Medicare Pitfalls and Enrollment Problems

 - If you have coverage from an HMO under the Federal Employees Health Benefits Program, you may not need to sign up for Part B. If you want to sign up for Part B later, though, you may incur a penalty.

 - If you are 65 or older and file for Social Security, the government requires you to take Part A, which triggers your filing for Medicare.
 Once you've filed for Medicare, you cannot continue to make contributions to a Health Savings Account — in fact, you must stop contributions 6 months prior to the start of Social Security benefits or you may incur IRS penalties.
+Review this checklist on how to continue contributing to your HSA after turning 65 without running afoul of the IRS.
+We do cover other Medicare issues on our blog as well.

 - What is NOT covered under Medicare Part B?